Temporary Protected Status Designated Country: Syria

 When to File for TPS

 If you currently have TPS under Syria’s designation and would like to keep your TPS, you must re-register during the 60-day re-registration period that runs from Aug.
-1, 2016, through Sept.
-30, 2016.
-We encourage you to register as soon as possible within the 60-day re-registration period.
+1, 2022 – Sept.
+30, 2022.
+We encourage you to re-register as soon as possible within the 60-day re-registration period.

-If you do not currently have TPS, you may file an initial application to register for TPS under Syria’s recent redesignation.
-You must file your TPS package during the 180-day registration period that runs from Aug.
-1, 2016, through Jan.
-30, 2017.
-We encourage you to register as soon as possible within the 180-day initial registration period.
+If you are filing an initial application for TPS under Syria’s redesignation, effective Oct.
+1, 2022, you must register during the 18-month registration period that runs from Aug.
+1, 2022 through March 31, 2024.
+We encourage you to register as soon as possible within the 18-month registration period.

-Go to the TPS Web Page for information about what you need to file to register.
+Go to the TPS webpage for information about registering.

 Where to File